CaptainAril/CaptainAril/README.md

 - Intrigued by **aviation**, **electronics**, and cutting-edge technologies like **AI**, **embedded systems**, and **robotics**.

 #### 💡 **What Drives Me?**
 I see **programming** as a powerful tool to turn ideas into reality.
-Whether it's building robust APIs, crafting beautiful mobile apps, or innovating in hardware solutions, I'm driven to **bridge the gap between digital and physical systems**.
+Be it building robust APIs, crafting beautiful mobile apps, or innovating in hardware solutions, I'm driven to **bridge the gap between digital and physical systems**.
 My ultimate dream?
 To **revolutionize aviation technology** as an **Avionics System Engineer**. 🛫

 ---